 Now along comes 2020 hopeful Sen. Kamala Harris (D-Californistan) with an even better plan: She wants to just give away cash.
-Harris said on Thursday than under her plan, families making less than $100,000 a year could receive up to $500, or $6,000 a year, and individuals making less than $50,000 could get $250 a month.
+Harris said on Thursday than under her plan, families making less than $100,000 a year could receive up to $500 a month, or $6,000 a year, and individuals making less than $50,000 could get $250 a month.

 “Americans are working harder than ever but stagnant wages mean they can’t keep up with cost of living increases,” Harris said in a statement about her legislation, dubbed the Livable Income for Families Today (LIFT) Act.

 “We should put money back into the pockets of American families to address rising costs of childcare, housing, tuition, and other expenses,” Harris said.
 “Our tax code should reflect our values and instead of more tax breaks for the top one percent and corporations, we should be lifting up millions of American families.”

 Now you'll be shocked — shocked! — to find out that Harris does not include the cost of her LIFT program.
 Perhaps it really is free!
 Perhaps the money fairies will just work a little harder to make more cash so she can give it all away.

 Harris's lift program is better known as "universal basic income" (UBI), an experiment that's been tried (unsuccessfully) in some foreign countries.
 Stockton, California, is set to become the first in the U.S. to deploy UBI, under which 100 residents will receive $500 a month in cash for 18 months, with no strings attached.